rapidsai/raft/BUILD.md

 )
 ```

+If using the nearest neighbors APIs without the shared libraries, set `ENABLE_NN_DEPENDENCIES=ON` and keep `USE_NN_LIBRARY=OFF`

 ### <a id="py_integration"></a>Python/Cython Integration

-Once installed, RAFT's Python library can be imported and used directly.
+Once installed, RAFT's Python library can be added to downstream conda recipes, imported and used directly.